Observation of Terahertz Anomalous Hall Effect in Weyl Antiferromagnet Mn3Sn Thin Films

 We also performed the polarization-resolved THz spectroscopy with broad band frequency range up to 6 THz (25 meV) .
 Figure 2(a) shows the result of real- and imaginary-part σxy(ω), corresponding to the non-dissipative and dissipative Hall current, respectively.
 The results demonstrate small dissipation in the AHE up to THz frequencies, which is consistent with an intrinsic origin of it.
 Figure 2(b) shows the temperature dependence of σxy(ω).
 The strong suppression of σxy(ω) below 250 K is consistent with the spin-reorientation phase transition from the inverse-triangular structure to a helical spin ordering along the c-axis.
 The development of the helical spin ordering along the c-axis recovers the macroscopic time-reversal symmetry, which results in the disappearance of the AHE.

 The observation of the THz AHE at room temperature demonstrates the ultrafast readout for the antiferromagnetic spintronics using Mn3Sn.
-Our all-optical approach in the noncontact way with picosecond time resolution also opens new avenue for studying nonequilibrium dynamics in Weyl antiferromagnets.
+Our all-optical approach in a noncontact way with picosecond time resolution also opens a new avenue for studying nonequilibrium dynamics in Weyl antiferromagnets.

 - S. Nakatsuji, N. Kiyohara, and T. Higo, Nature 527, 212 (2015).